 You want to travel the world and made the decision to just dive in and go!
-You’re planning on travelling for an extensive period of time; maybe 3 months, a year or an indefinite amount of time.
+You’re planning on traveling for an extensive period of time; maybe 3 months, a year, or an indefinite amount of time.
 Great!
 But how to start your trip?
-Will you buy a one way ticket or a round the world ticket?
+Will you buy a one-way ticket or a round-the-world ticket?
 Why not start your big trip slow?
-Here are my 5 reasons to start your big trip slow for first time travellers.
+Here are my 5 reasons to start your big trip slow for first-time travelers.

-In 2007 I have travelled over land from Russia to Nepal.
+In 2007 I traveled overland from Russia to Nepal.
 My main goal was Nepal and Tibet, but instead of an airplane ticket to Kathmandu, I decided to go overland.
 I wanted to start my big trip slow and I took the Trans Mongolian Railway to Beijing.
 If you wish to know more about this journey by train, read my elaborate guide on the Trans-Mongolian Railway.
 Don’t say I haven’t warned you: it’s elaborate!

 I really enjoyed this way of travel as the start of my trip and therefor I give you my 5 reasons to start your big trip slow.

 I paid for everything in full myself.
 I was not paid or sponsored.
 All my opinions and experiences are my own.

 Probe around the Globe does use affiliate links.
 If you decide to follow one of my links and make a purchase, I’ll earn a small commission.
 This is at no extra cost to you.